RenePotocnik/RecRoom-Shirt-Printer/README.md

 If you're experiencing any problems, try fixing them yourself first, by following these steps:

+* Are you alone in the room? - The print can behave differently if there's more than one person in the room
 * Re-import the image and restart the print (if the print stops midway)
 * Restart your game - sometimes RecRoom just needs a little break
 * Delete the invention (using `Delete Everything` in your maker-pen) and spawn the invention again - maybe you